-Computer model helps researchers hunt out cancer-causing mutational signatures in the genomeJanuary 11th, 2013 in Genetics /
+Computer model helps researchers hunt out cancer-causing mutational signatures in the genomeJanuary 11, 2013 in Medicine & Health / Genetics

 (Medical Xpress)—Researchers from the Wellcome Trust Sanger Institute's cancer genome project have developed a computer model to identify the fingerprints of DNA-damaging processes that drive cancer development.
 Armed with these signatures, scientists will be able to search for the chemicals, biological pathways and environmental agents responsible.

 The computer model will help to overcome a fundamental problem in studying cancer genomes: that the DNA contains not only the mutations that have contributed to cancer development, but also an entire lifetime's worth of other mutations that have also been acquired.
 These mutations are layered on top of each other and trying to unpick the individual mutations, when they appeared, and the processes that caused them is a daunting task.